captain-calc/HexaEdit-CE/README.md

 | [graph]       | The "wMODE" stands for writing mode.
 Switches the writing mode.
 | [clear]       | Exits the editor.
 If changes have been made, a save prompt will appear.

-The input fields that appear for tools like Find and Goto have special keybindings
+The input fields that appear for tools like Find and Goto have special keybindings.

 | Key     | Description
 | ------- | -----------